rwynn/monstache-site/src/advanced.md

 If automatic index creation must be controlled, whitelist any indexes in elasticsearch.yml that monstache will create.

+!!! note
-Note that when monstache maps index and type names for ElasticSearch it does normalization based on the [Validity Rules](https://github.com/elastic/elasticsearch/issues/6736).
-This includes making sure index names are all lowercase and that index, types, and ids do not being with an underscore.
+	When monstache maps index and type names for ElasticSearch it does normalization based on the [Validity Rules](https://github.com/elastic/elasticsearch/issues/6736).
+This includes making sure index names are all lowercase and that index, types, and ids do not begin with an underscore.

 ## Namespaces